fryeb/fryeb.github.io/_posts/2019-09-16-unrenderer.md

 ```
 let error = pixels.reduce((a, b) => (a + (b/255.0)))/(width * height * 3);
 ```
-Our goal then is to tweak the properties of the model (forground colour, background colour and vertex positions), in order to minimise the error calculated above.
+The goal here is now to tweak the properties of the model (forground colour, background colour and vertex positions), in order to minimise the error calculated above.
 We do this using gradient descent, the basic idea behind gradient descent is to train one attribute at a time, by taking the derivative of the cost function, multiplying